 Together we can make a much bigger impact on period poverty.

 Our goal is to provide young African schoolgirls from underserved communities with the support they need to successfully manage their periods and build the self-confidence they need to take control of the future and succeed!

 WHAT WE NEED YOUR DONATIONS FOR

 —We are educating and mentoring young schoolgirls from underserved communities on periods, puberty, and sexual and reproductive health and rights topics via the use of comic books.
 Your donations will help print out more of these comic books to impact more of these schoolgirls across Africa.

 —Every printed comic book comes with a free reusable sanitary pad (3 pads), a wet bag, and a pair of underwear, so if we print 10,000 comic books to reach out to young schoolgirls across Africa, we’ll need to donate 30,000 free reusable sanitary pads (3 pads per girl), 10,000 wet bags, and 10,000 pairs of underwear.
 Your donation will help provide free reusable sanitary pads to a schoolgirl who can not afford one.
 You are giving these girls five years of period protection!

 —We are giving out free period bracelets with every comic book to increase menstrual awareness and help young schoolgirls effectively track where they are in their cycle and be ready with a pad in their school bag.
 Your donations will help us create more period bracelets and increase period awareness throughout Africa.

-—Your donations will help mobilize us in reaching out to more schools in underserved communities and impacting young schoolgirls across Africa.
+—Your donations will help us translate our comic books to even more languages to reach as many girls as possible and mobilize us to reach out to more schools in underserved communities and impact young schoolgirls across Africa.

 We can do it TOGETHER!